microsoft/verona/src/langkit/sample/readme.md

 - `fun f()` vs `fun ref f()`
 - if a `ref` function has no non-ref implementation, autogenerate one that calls the `ref` function and does `load` on the result

+## QuickCheck

+catch unexpected bindings as well generate names for things that need them
+- is this just for binding?

 ## ANF

 rhs ref -> dup ?